Irek-h/JWT_CaDS/README.md

 - The biggest disadvantage of JWT is the fact that it relies only on one key.
 If this secret key is badly handled by the developer or administrator, it will probably lead to a breach of the system security and leakage of the users' data.
 - JWT data encryption relies on a signing algorithm that can be exploited or become deprecated.
 - There is no possibility of managing clients from the server.
 For example, there is no easy way to log the user out of all sessions, because they would have to delete the cookies, and removing existing user id from the database causes dangling pointers.
 And due to the lack of records of the logged users on the database end, there is no possibility to push messages to all clients.
 - Storing a lot of data in JWT makes it linearly longer, which may cause data overhead because the token has to be sent in with each request.
-In the case of low-speed internet connection, it means longer loading time and bad user experience.
+In the case of a low-speed internet connection, it means a longer loading time and a bad user experience.
 - Securely using JWT requires basic knowledge of cryptography.
 A developer that doesn’t understand how the tokens work may introduce security loopholes in the system and compromise the data security.

 ## Conclusion